Salmonella food poisoning

 - Stay away from work or school for 48 hours after the symptoms have stopped.
 Employers need to be told about salmonella if you work with vulnerable groups like as the elderly, very young, people in poor health or if you work in a food industry.

 Good hygiene in the kitchen and washing hands regularly is essential for preventing salmonella infection.
-The Health Agency (HPA) offers these prevention tips:
+Public Health England (PHE) offers these prevention tips:

 - Keep cooked food away from raw food.
 Store raw food below cooked or ready-to-eat food in the fridge to avoid contamination.